Go to www.elysiumspassage.com to view all blog posts

 ‘I think I learned my lesson.
 If their loyalties are the Church, then I say off to a nunnery go, but please leave me alone.
 Okay, I admit it; I still resent Rome for taking away the only woman I’ve ever loved… in as much as I could.

 ‘I can sympathize why you might feel that way, at least for a time,’ Mo said, ‘nevertheless these feelings of loss won’t help find what you are looking for.
 It will only create more experiences of loss, which is exactly what you told us has been happening to you ever.
 And so I’m not sure there’s much we can do or say to help you understand anything of Elysium’s pure love essence.
-Only by giving and receiving unconditional love can this be experience since that’s the only love that Elysium knows.
+Only by giving and receiving unconditional love can this be experienced since that’s the only love that Elysium knows.
 When that happens, you will no longer ask to understand, you will just know.’

 ‘That’s splendid,’ I said, ‘but still that’s doesn’t give me much to go on.
-Perhaps you could give me some real life examples, rather than more abstractions?’
+Perhaps you could give me some real-life examples, rather than more abstractions?’

 Mo half smirked and said: ‘Let me ask you James; how is it possible to describe to someone in the Lowlands what it is like to ascend a majestic mountain when all they have ever experienced is life in their stifling swamp?
 Could they understand what you went through on the long arduous ascent where you struggled, both within and without?’

-‘Are there any words that reveal the mystical wonderment of experiencing the splendors of the meadows, flowers, shrubs, streams, birds and animals?
+‘Are there any words that reveal the mystical wonderment of experiencing the splendours of the meadows, flowers, shrubs, streams, birds and animals?
 And then, even after all that, to stand on the highest peak of the snow-capped mountains, where the sierras glistened all about you in the morning sun.
-That else can evoke that glorious ecstasy in the depths of your soul except to experience it for yourself.’
+What else can evoke that glorious ecstasy in the depths of your soul except to experience it for yourself.’

 ‘Yes, you may attempt to translate into words what you saw and heard, but they can never convey what you felt.
 First you must experience what those words mean.
 Though descriptions may provide the imagination with intimations, still they are just words; no one from below can enter into what you experienced up there.’